pojntfx/uni-sciwriting-notes/docs/main.md

 ## Overview

-1. What is the scientific method
+1. What is the scientific method?
 2. Formulating scientific questions
 3. Designing experiments
 4. Analyzing experiments